LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Attainments/Attainments.md

 _The second dot of an Arcanum grants a Lesser Utility Attainment and a form of Mage Armour._

-Lesser Utilities are Attainments that fit into the purview of the Arcana, but don’t map to the Practices and rely more on a general understanding of the Arcanum in question than of specific spells.
+Lesser Utilities are Attainments that fit into the purview of the [[Arcanum|Arcana]], but don’t map to [[The 13 Practices|the Practices]] and rely more on a general understanding of the [[Arcanum]] in question than of specific spells.

 Below are some of the most common Lesser Utilities, though the players and the Storyteller may devise others.